-- 1. In the Node.js agent's configuration file (contrast_security.yaml): - Enable rewrite caching and specify the path of the cache location. - · Specify the logging level.
+- 1. In the Node.js agent's configuration file (contrast\security.yaml): - Enable rewrite caching and specify the path of the cache location. - Specify the logging level.

-You can override the YAML configuration settings by invoking the rewriter with the CLI arguments or environment variables (page 224).
+You can override the YAML configuration settings by invoking the rewriter with the CLI arguments or environment variables (page 230).
 For example, to prevent any logging to stdout or to disk you could use these overrides:

 '''

-npx contrast-transpile index.js --
+npx -p @contrast/agent --no contrast-transpile index.js --agent.logger.st

-agent.logger.stdout false --agent.logger.path /dev/null;

 '''